RemakingEden/jsparkes.com/README.md

-A repository containing my site "jsparkes.com" where I post about my homelab and my journey into tech.
+A repository containing my site "jsparkes.com" where I post about my technology journey.